Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Methods

-\textbf{Acknowledgements:} The authors would like to thank Zachary Miller, Alice Doucet Beaupré, and members of the O'Dwyer group for helpful feedback and comments.
+The authors would like to thank Zachary Miller, Alice Doucet Beaupr\'{e}, and members of the O'Dwyer group for helpful feedback and comments.
 The authors acknowledge funding support from Simons Foundation Grant \#376199 and McDonnell Foundation Grant \#220020439 to J.O.D.
+The BCI forest dynamics research project was made possible by NSF grants to S.P.
+Hubbell: DEB \#0640386, DEB \#0425651, DEB \#0346488, DEB \#0129874, DEB \#00753102, DEB \#9909347, DEB \#9615226, DEB \#9405933, DEB \#9221033, DEB \#9100058, DEB \#8906869, DEB \#8605042, DEB \#8206992, DEB \#7922197, support from CTFS, the Smithsonian Tropical Research Institute, the John D. and Catherine T. MacArthur Foundation, the Mellon Foundation, the Small World Institute Fund, and numerous private individuals, and through the hard work of over 100 people from 10 countries over the past two decades.
+The plot project is part the Center for Tropical Forest Science, a global network of large-scale demographic tree plots.